nullpointer-io/stablediffusion/README.md

 ```
 When prompted paste your user token which has been created before.
 Don't be irritated when the pasted token is not visible on the command line.

-**Be warned:** For the initial run of the script gigabytes of data will be downloaded.
+**Be warned:** For the initial run gigabytes of data will be downloaded.
 Take the opportunity and grab some coffee, water or tea.

 ### GPU RAM